 - "Call" may be expected when doing some electives.
 This is something that needs to be arranged with the preceptor prior to the start of the elective.
 As with rotations, the maximum number of nights student interns should be on call is one night out of four.

 Following the process described under each link is extremely important as it protects students by providing malpractice insurance coverage.
 If students do not follow the steps, they run the risk of having no malpractice coverage and receiving no credit for the elective.

-- UME will send the evaluation form to the designated preceptor(s) or department via MedSIS the Monday of the final week of the elective.
-If the preceptor prefers completing a hard copy, the student must email the UME Office the Monday of the final week of the elective and ask for a PDF copy of the evaluation form.
-It is the student's responsibility to ensure the form is completed.
-The student should email the preceptor if the form has not been completed within two weeks of the end of the elective.
+- MedSIS will send the evaluation request to the designated preceptor(s) on the last Thursday of the elective.
+It is the student's responsibility to ensure that the evaluation has been completed.
+It is recommended that the student contact the preceptor if the evaluation has not been completed within two weeks following the completion of the elective.

 Students should contact the UME clinical administration staff to have spelling errors corrected.